Foster Care

 These programs not only provide practical assistance but also convey a message of hope and support, showing young adults that their community stands behind them, ready to help them succeed.

 The best thing you can do for kids in care is to become a foster parent yourself — however, we know that it’s a big decision.
-Until then, becoming an advocate, a friend, and support for foster families in need is still a great way to make a difference.

 Similar posts